open-ephys/ONI/source/api/liboni/oni.rst

     version.

-    :param ctx: :type:`oni_ctx` context of which the loaded driver translator information will be reported
+    :param ctx: :type:`oni_ctx` context of which the loaded driver translator information will be reported.
-    :return: A pointer to a constant structure containing the driver translator information
+    :return: A pointer to a constant structure containing the driver translator information.

 .. function:: const char *oni_error_str(int err)

     Convert a return code (see :ref:`onidef_error_codes`) into a human readable string.

-    :param err: The error code to convert
+    :param err: The error code to convert.